mooreniemi/infection/README.md

 > write a version of limited_infection that infects exactly the number of users specified and fails if that’s not possible (this can be (really) slow)

 To get an exact solution in better than exponential time, I tried an implementation of a dynamic programming algorithm for subset sum.
 This gives us psuedo-polynomial time, which is still pretty darn slow for large numbers.
+(It also uses a lot of space for our table!)
 One thought I had was we could scale our numbers to get better performance, but then the algorithm wouldn't give exact answers.

 I ended up solving approximate and exact implementations in the opposite order (I did the exact one first), out of my own curiosity in dynamic programming.
 I wouldn't usually do things out of priority order during normal working time, but I gave myself a break on this exercise. :)